wakaflocka17/lip/imp/static/README.md

 ## Small-step semantics

 Implement the small-step semantics under the static scoping rule.
 You will need to:
-* Modify the semantics of declarations to create a closure when a function declaration is processed
+* Modify the semantics of declarations to create a closure when processing a function declaration
-* Modify the semantics of the call expression to retrieve a function's associated closure on top of which build a runtime environment to push onto the environment stack
+* Modify the semantics of the call expression to retrieve a function's associated closure and push it onto the environment stack

 Take this piece of code for example:
 ```